[Updated: February 21, 2025]

 Types of Learning

-Based on the type of data and problems we want to solve, we can roughly categorize learning problem into three groups: supervised learning, unsupervised learning, and reinforcement learning.
+Based on the type of data and problems we want to solve, we can roughly categorize learning problems into three groups: supervised learning, unsupervised learning, and reinforcement learning.

 Supervised Learning